Welcome to ASU Center for Education Through eXploration

 Leon has a background in planetary geology as well as computer information systems.
 His research interests include planetary volcanology with a focus on Mars basaltic volcanism.
 More recently Leon spent 4 years working with the nationally recognized Mars Student Imaging Project, an inquiry-based learning and student-centered education project with the Mars Education Program at ASU.
 Leon currently develops educational online learning experiences.

 Lev leads the development of curricular materials spanning topics from astronomy to geobiology to sustainability for delivery in an exclusively online format through the Center’s Habitable Worlds project.
 He has developed various simulators that help students visualize complex processes, from star formation to the carbonate-silicate cycle to cellular metabolism.
 Lev also analyzes the significant amounts of data generated by this platform to investigate the effectiveness of these curricula and its unique format on student learning, and works closely with the Research Team at ETX to translate data into meaningful findings for practitioners and students.
 He also frequently teaches the ETX course, Habitable Worlds, at ASU.
-Lev holds a Ph.D. in Geological Sciences from Arizona State University.
+Lev holds a Ph.D. in Geological Sciences from Penn State University.

 Diana is a learning designer at the ETX center.
 She develops exciting learning experiences for students that are both interactive and adaptive.
 Diana is a veteran educator with experience teaching earth science, physical science, biology, and environmental science to students in grades 8-12.
 She has also taught undergraduate college students as an adjunct instructor.
 In addition to teaching, Diana also has experience as a curriculum developer leading the development of online science courses as well as creating and reviewing lessons, projects, labs, and activities for those courses.
 She holds a B.S. in Meteorology from the State University of New York College at Brockport and a M.S. in Mathematics, Science, and Technology Education from St. John Fisher College.